Unit 3: Advanced Topics & Disease Prevention¶

 One of the most valuable things you can do, maybe the most valuable, is help clients see supplements in proper perspective.

-When a client comes in excited about the latest supplement they heard about on a podcast, try:
+When a client comes in excited about the latest supplement they heard about on a podcast, you can bring them back to the basics with something like:

-"Before we talk supplements, let's take stock of the foundation..."
+"Before we talk supplements, can we take stock of the foundation..."

-- Nutrition: Adequate protein?
-Vegetables?
-Minimally processed most of the time?
+- Nutrition: Adequate protein, plenty of vegetables, and minimally processed foods most of the time

 "Here's what the research shows about effect sizes..."